 No!
 Aunt Lucie would condemn my obsession with putting other people in their place.
 The only thing she allows Paddington to do when someone is particularly ill-mannered is what he calls “a cold hard stare.”
 Excuse me while I do that to Sony’s Wikipedia page.

 There, you see.
 And now I don’t need to berate anyone for anything.
 For I was once like Mr. Brown (Hugh Bonneville), who believed that in the real world, “a good-mannered bear might get trampled.”
 But since Paul King and Heyday Films believed that a bear might not, if he was good-mannered enough, they made and released Paddington 2 not only without the vulgarity that seems to corrupt any property that just wants to have sandwiches and be nice to people, but without diluting it with irony.
-When Paddington goes to prison on accusations of theft, it’s a wonderland of Chaplin-esque setups: getting bullied by the gigantic soft-on-the-inside chef, Knuckles McGinty (Brendan Gleeson), teaching weathered criminals which fork is for cake, and escaping by clocktower and hot air balloon.
+When Paddington goes to prison on accusations of theft, it’s a wonderland of Chaplin-esque setups: getting bullied by the gigantic soft-on-the-inside chef, Knuckles McGinty (Brendan Gleeson), teaching weathered criminals which fork is for cake, and escaping by clock-tower and hot air balloon.
 We’re too full of wonderment to make it back around to sarcasm, which is just cynicism in a more thoughtful form.
 In this film, not even Paddington's butt is the butt of a joke.
-It would be our willingness to think of his butt that way.
 When the bear heckles a vain man without meaning to, we find it easy to laugh at the man's vanity, which reminds us of our own, and never at Paddington, who reminds us awfully frequently of how we wish to be.

 The supporting cast supports the little bear every minute: Sally Hawkins soars as the pert Mary Brown, Paddington’s adoptive mother with swimming ambitions and a most sarcastic whisper.
-Bonneville knows how much Mr. Brown needs to hide his misgivings about the world around him behind his pride in his little part of it: he means well enough to act on the belief that things are better than he thinks they are.
+Bonneville knows how much Mr. Brown needs to hide his misgivings about the world around him behind his pride in his little part of it: he means well enough that we can forgive him for not acting on the belief that the world is better than he thinks it is.
 Jim Broadbent gracefully enters and exits as the nebulous antique store owner.
-And it should be repeated that Gleeson’s performance is in the greatest traditions of bountiful big men on-screen, harkening to the Mack Sennett studio days, when Chaplin could have found a sparring partner in rowdy old Fatty Arbuckle to hilarious, and locomotive, effect.
+And it should be repeated that Gleeson’s performance is in the greatest traditions of bountiful big men on-screen, hearkening to the Mack Sennett studio days, when Chaplin could have found a sparring partner in rowdy old Fatty Arbuckle to hilarious, and locomotive, effect.
 Everyone in Paddington 2 keeps moving.
 It never stops, until it’s good and ready.

 With the kid’s films I’ve seen released over the last few years – Norm of the North, Minions, The Emoji Movie, Peter Rabbit – I am still rather like Mr. Brown in that I don’t fully understand how Paddington 2 can exist, untrampled, in this world of ours.
 It was not made but confected, like an icing rose, by people who take no pleasure from pain, who want only good from each other.
 Aunt Lucie would be so proud, just that they looked for such goodness.
 And anyone who sees this film could not help but walk from the theater humming a song whose tune they might have forgotten, but whose message is clear as crystal, and as sparkling: that with Paddington 2, they found it.